php-fig/fig-standards/proposed/http-factory/http-factory.md

     /**
      * Create a new uploaded file.
      *
-     * If a string is used to create the file, a temporary resource will be
+     * If a string is passed it is assumed to be a file path.
-     * created with the content of the string.
      *
      * If a size is not provided it will be determined by checking the size of
      * the file.